jjkeith/Emojination/README.md

 * [Heroku](https://heroku.com/)

 ####Installation Instructions
 In addition to the above dependencies, Emojination requires the following: bcrypt-nodejs, body-parser, cookie-parser, dotenv, express-session, passport-local, passport-local-mongoose, and serve-favicon.
+After forking or cloning, users must establish either a local mongoose database or an mlabs database.

 ####User Stories
 * Users can create an Emojination account or log in with an existing account.